-The trapezius is a large muscle that is undoubtedly involved in many actions.
+The trapezius is a large muscle and is undoubtedly involved in many movements.
 The muscle spans from the base of the skull all the way down the back to the 12th thoracic vertebrae.
 The muscle inserts on the shoulder girdle at the distal portion of the clavicle, the acromion, and the spine of the scapula.

 The imbalance most commonly noted as causing shoulder problems is an increased ratio of upper trapezius activity in relation to lower trapezius activity.
 Claiming an imbalance implies that the upper and lower portions of the trapezius are capable of contracting with some degree of independence.